Experience Training | Yext Hitchhikers Platform

-Training Actions: Here you have the ability to accept (checkmark button), reject (x button), or modify (wand button) featured snippets suggested by the algorithm.
+Training Actions: Here you have the ability to approve (checkmark button), reject (x button), or change (wand button) featured snippets suggested by the algorithm.

 Featured Snippets Modal

-When you click on the modify wand button, you will see a pop-up modal that will allow you to accept, reject, or modify featured snippets.
+When you click on the change wand button, you will see a pop-up modal that will allow you to approve, reject, or change featured snippets.
 If the AI algorithm identifies the incorrect portion of text from your entity, you can select a different portion of text to be used as the featured snippet for the query going forward.

 The modal will automatically expand the highlighted section to only include full words.
 The right side of the modal shows the original versus updated answers.

-Here you can review any suggested spell checks and accept or reject the corrections.
+Here you can review any suggested spell checks and approve or reject the corrections.
 If you reject a correction, the algorithm will no longer surface that correction when that search term is run for that experience.
-You can also toggle to see spell check suggestions that have been accepted or rejected.
+You can also toggle to see spell check suggestions that have been approved or rejected.

 Here you can review the NLP filters that were applied to any queries run.
 You can then choose to approve or change the filters.